Cross-Validation & Backtesting

 |---|---|---|

-ts_cv_split_folds | View fold date ranges (train/test boundaries) | Core |
+ts_cv_split_folds_by | View fold date ranges (train/test boundaries) | Fold Creation |

-ts_cv_split_index | Memory-efficient alternative (index only) | Core |
+ts_cv_split_index_by | Memory-efficient split (index columns only) | Fold Creation |

-ts_cv_forecast_by | Generate forecasts for all CV folds in parallel | Core |
+ts_cv_forecast_by | Generate forecasts for all CV folds | Forecasting |

-ts_fill_unknown | Fill unknown future values safely | Leakage Prevention |
+ts_fill_unknown_by | Fill unknown future values safely | Leakage Prevention |

-ts_mark_unknown | Mark rows as known/unknown | Leakage Prevention |
+ts_mark_unknown_by | Mark rows as known/unknown | Leakage Prevention |

 source VARCHAR,